evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 The authors would like to thank Alain Fiocco, Fernando Gont, Ted Hardie, Mehdi Kouhen, and Mark Townsley for helpful discussions as well as Raphaël Léas for an early implementation.

-The authors would also like to gracefully acknowledge useful review and comments received from Warren Kumari.
+The authors would also like to gracefully acknowledge useful review and comments received from Prapanch Ramamoorthy, and Warren Kumari.